yilmazgokhan/Compose-Playground/README.md

 ## Project Structure

 - data: It contains all the data accessing and manipulating components.
+- di: The directory will contain the classes responsible for dependency injection.
 - navigation: Navigation component classes
 - presentation: View classes.
 - ui: Component classes.